mmamaev/timeboard/doc/source/doing_calculations.rst

 |is_off_duty|   Find out if the workshift is off duty

-|rollforward|   Return a workshift which is in the specified number of steps in
+|rollforward|   Return a workshift by taking the specified number of steps
-                the future.
+                toward the future.

-|rollback|      Return a workshift which is in the specified number of steps in
+|rollback|      Return a workshift by taking the specified number of steps
-                the past.
+                toward the past.
 =============== ===============================================================

 .. |is_on_duty| replace:: :py:meth:`~timeboard.Workshift.is_on_duty`